 The second task was no less intense – the rover had to withstand vibrations that simulate the brutal conditions of a rocket launch.
 With exceptional design and robust engineering, CrimsonBot passed the vibration test without a hitch, demonstrating its durability under space-like conditions.

-Project Manager | Robotics Control Lead praveen.elavazhagan.489@cranfield.ac.uk
+Project Manager | Robotics Software and Control Lead praveen.elavazhagan.489@cranfield.ac.uk

 Systems Engineer | Electroncis lead